 be part of a career pathway, including, but not limited to, Integrated EL Civics and Integrated Education and Training.

-NLF: AEL grantees must ensure that ESL services provide course and curricula options to help ELLs achieve competence in reading, writing, speaking, and comprehending English.
+NLF: AEL grantees must ensure that ESL services provide course and curricula options to help ELLs achieve competence in reading, writing, speaking, and comprehending English; beginning July 1, 2021, all ESL services and curricula must include civics components that align with the AEL content standards’ civics standards.

 LF: AEL grantees may provide instruction in mathematics within ESL services.